-Thermal Medial Branch Radiofrequency Neurotomy
+Thermal Medial Branch Radiofrequency Neurotomy (RFN)

-Medial branch radiofrequency neurotomy (RFN) may be offered to patients if dual diagnostic medial branch block injections each produce at least 80% relief of the primary (index) pain and the onset and minimum duration of relief is consistent with the agent employed.
+RFN may be offered to patients if dual diagnostic MBB injections each produce ≥ 80% relief of the primary (index) pain and the onset and minimum duration of relief is consistent with the agent employed.

-- Radiofrequency neurotomy may be performed at the same level no more than twice annually and only if the initial radiofrequency lesion results in significant pain relief (at least 50%) and improvement in patient specific ADLs for at least 6 months. - For each covered spinal region (cervical or lumbar), radiofrequency neurotomy should be performed at no more than two (2) bilateral levels or three (3) unilateral levels. - Repeat radiofrequency neurotomy to treat recurrent facet joint pain in a patient who has failed other conservative measures may be indicated without repeating diagnostic medial branch block injections if the patient has experienced significant and prolonged relief of pain (at least 50% reduction for at least 6 months) and improvement of function in the past following radiofrequency ablation. - Radiofrequency neurotomy may not be performed at C0-C1 or at C1-C2.
+- RFN may be performed at the same level no more than twice annually and only if the initial radiofrequency lesion results in significant pain relief (at least 50%) and improvement in patient specific ADLs for at least 6 months. - For each covered spinal region (cervical or lumbar), RFN should be performed at no more than four (4) joints per session (e.g., two [2] bilateral levels or four [4] unilateral levels). - Repeat RFN to treat recurrent facet joint pain in a patient who has failed other conservative measures may be covered without repeating diagnostic MBB injections if the patient has experienced significant and prolonged relief of pain (at least 50% reduction for at least 5 months) and improvement of function in the past following RF ablation. - RFN may not be performed at C0-C1 or at C1-C2.